harshilps/Yelp_Database/README.md

 # Yelp_Datatbase
-This is a repository for Coen 280-Santa Clara University
+This is a repository for COEN280-Santa Clara University